mihanizator/developer-site/getting-started.md

 ### Choose your account and subdomain names

-You will be prompted to provide your account name.
-This will be associated with your third-level domain name in Exogress, and couldn't be changed.
+You will be prompted to provide your account name and a subdomain name in `exg.link` zone.
+Your account will be associated with the third-level domain, and couldn't be changed in the future.
+You will be able to create fourth-level subdomains in this domain.
-Next, we ask you to specify a fourth-level subdomain - this will be the first default url.
-This domain is free and easy to launch; you would be able to add 4th level or your own domain at any time later.

 ### Creating Project